CreepySunny/HIT-Assistant/docs/MCP implementation.md

 - Minimal, synchronous, no-auth server
 - Uses the official MCP Python SDK
 - Exposes your RandomForestRegressor via a standard protocol for LLM or other clients
+- **Input features must match the lagged feature columns used in Batting.ipynb**